-Sr. No. Evaluation Elements Weightage (%)
+S.No.
+Evaluation Elements Weightage

+(%)

 1. MST 25

 2. EST 45

-3. Sessionals (Assignments/Projects/Tutorials/Quizes/Lab Evaluations) 30
+3. Sessional (May include Assignments//Quizes/Lab Evaluations/Project) 30

 SEMESTER-VI

 UEI844: VIRTUAL INSTRUMENTATION

 Course Objective: The objective of this course is to introduce the concept of virtual instrumentation and to develop basic VI programs using loops, case structures etc. including its applications in image, signal processing and motion control.